Should You Choose an Open Adoption in Kansas?

 Can You Legally Enforce an Open Adoption in Kansas?

-Some states allow legally enforceable Post Adoption Contact Agreements (PACAs) between birth and adoptive families, which are agreements to maintain contact as specified within the document.
+Some states allow legally enforceable Post Adoption Contact Agreements (PACAs) between birth and adoptive families, which are formal agreements to maintain contact as specified within the document.
 Kansas does not enforce PACAs at this time.
 Many PACAs in Kansas are written as informal agreements rather than binding legal documents.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.